-To help plan for these changes, Energy Networks Australia invited customer advocates and energy industry stakeholders to help the CSIRO map out a plan called the Electricity Network Transformation Roadmap.
+To help plan for these changes in the early 2020s and beyond, Energy Networks Australia invited customer advocates and energy industry stakeholders to help the CSIRO map out a plan called the Electricity Network Transformation Roadmap.

 Endeavour Energy's leadership chaired the group that designed the Roadmap and is committed to its implementation.
 More recently, the NSW Government has consulted with Endeavour Energy to ensure the smooth implementation of the NSW Government's Electricity Infrastructure Roadmap, which will see the development five renewable energy zones across NSW, with one in the Illawarra region.